Chile: Rocky Road To New Constitution - UrduPoint

 - Constitutional referendum - In a breakthrough on November 15, lawmakers agree to a key opposition demand for a referendum on replacing the Pinochet-era constitution.

-The government follows this up in early December with a $5.5-billion social plan, and a month later, the president announces reforms of the health system.
+The government follows this up in early December with a $5.5-billion social plan, and a month later, the president announces reforms to the health system.

 The United Nations, meanwhile, denounces multiple rights violations by police.